 - Blob content: the Base64 content we receive on the source message.

 - Select New step.
-In the search box, enter Variables, and from the result panel select the Variables, and choose the Set variable action and provide the following information:
+In the search box, enter Variables, and from the result panel select the Variables, choose the Set variable action, and provide the following information:

 - Value:

 - And finally, select New step.
-In the search box, enter Teams, and choose from the result panel the Microsoft Teams, choose the Post message in a chat or channel action and provide the following information:
+In the search box, enter Teams, and choose Microsoft Teams from the result panel.
+Choose the Post message in a chat or channel action and provide the following information:

-Note: if you don’t have yet created a Teams Connector, you need to Sign in using the account that will be making these notifications.
+Note: if you haven’t yet created a Teams Connector, you need to sign in using the account that will be making these notifications.

 You can click on it and see it in full size: